JohannesEH/dotnet-docker-kubernetes-presentation/README.md

-# .NET (Core) Sparringsgruppe d.
-9/4/2018 - Intro to Dotnet Core, Docker & Kubernetes
+# .NET Group Presentation - Intro to .NET Core, Docker & Kubernetes

 This presentation/guide is a quick introduction to dotnet core, docker and kubernetes.
 In this guide we'll create a couple of simple dotnet apps to run in docker containers and as jobs and services in a kuberntes cluster using minikube.